vallard/CiscoCloudDayLab1/03-ContinuousIntegration/README.md

 ## 3.1 Configure Gitlab

-Create a new account on Gitlab.
-The instructor will give you the URL of where to sign in to create this account.
+Create a new account on Gitlab.  _Please do not go to gitlab.com (especially Matt D)_ The instructor will give you the URL of where to sign in to create this account.
 The account name can be anything you like (your name, CEC, etc).